Interlude - A Debriefing Retreat for Global Workers

 James and Jen F.

 One of our greatest joys and privileges in life is to sit with global workers as they process the peaks and valleys of life on the field.
-We left for overseas service Quito, Ecuador in 1999 with a 4-mth-old in tow.
+We ourselves left for overseas service in Quito, Ecuador in 1999 with a 4-mth-old in tow.
 We added two more kids along the way during our 8 years there.
 We ourselves experienced many peaks and valleys: raising funds, our struggle with language-learning, cultural adaptations, major health crisis of loved ones at home, but also new relationships, a front-line view of what God was doing in latin america, and a deep sense of purpose.

 When God clearly directed us back to the States in 2007 we went through a time of deep disorientation as we tried to recover a sense of purpose and direction in our new context.
 But God was clearly working in our lives through our involvement in discipleship in our local church.
 We now have a deep desire and calling to offer that listening ear to global workers who need to be able to share their story.